The Tornado of 1884, Nelson, Cagletown, Tate, and more.

 The storm system killed over 300 people across Alabama, Georgia, North Carolina, and South Carolina.

-In Pickens County, twenty people died.
+Locally, twenty people died.
 They are listed below:

-Alonzo Wright
+Alonzo Crook Wright

 William Grover